Riquelme3m/Relational_Database_UFMG/README.md

 - **Outcome**: An ER diagram that provides a high-level, technology-agnostic overview of data organization.

 ### Phase 2: Logical Design
 This phase translates the ER model from the conceptual design into a logical data model that adheres to specific database management system rules.
-This involves defining tables, keys, and constraints based on Codd’s relational model.
+This involves defining tables, keys, and constraints based on Codd’s relational model.Additionally , the metadata for the physical implementation is also created to facilitate the implementation.

 #### Data Relational Model Proposed by Codd
 - **Principles**: Focus on tables (relations), rows (tuples), and columns (attributes).